Polycephaly: Questions on number of organisms

 It is difficult to draw the line between what is considered "one animal with two heads" or "two animals that share a body".

 Abigail and Brittany Hensel, born in 1990, were given two distinct names at birth.
 They identify as two people, and are recognised as two people legally and socially.
-On the other hand, Syafitri, born 2006 in Indonesia, were given one name by their parents because they only had one heart.
+On the other hand, Syafitri, born 2006 in Indonesia, was given one name by her parents because she only had one heart.
 In early Germany, conjoined twins that could not be separated were legally considered one person.
 Millie and Christine McKoy were often referred to in the singular, including by themselves, with the name "Millie-Christine", as well as plural.

 In Peter Mogila’s 17-century Catechism, the following instructions are given for baptism of polycephalic infants: should there be distinct heads and distinct chests, this means there are separate people each of whom must be baptised normally; if the heads and chests are not completely distinct from each other, however, one person must be baptised normally but baptism of the other(s) should be preluded by the formula "if not already baptised".

 With other animals, polycephaly is usually described as "one animal with two heads".
 One of the heads, especially in three-headed animals, may be poorly developed and malformed, and not "participate" much.